New Scams To Watch Out For In Thailand 2026

 Fake Electronics and Repair Scams In Bangkok

-But you can also find fake electronics and they’re much harder to detect Some vendors buy used phones or laptops and swap out the expensive components for cheaper inputs and then sell the refurbished products to unsuspecting customers normally as authentic used goods This scam can occur at smaller stalls and vendors throughout the city If you’re looking to buy electronics it’s normally best to shop at larger brand name stores as prices tend to be similar for higher-end brand name products.
+But you can also find fake electronics, and they’re much harder to detect.
+Some vendors buy used phones or laptops and swap out the expensive components for cheaper inputs.
+They then sell the refurbished products to unsuspecting customers, normally as authentic used goods.
+This scam can occur at smaller stalls and vendors throughout the city.
+If you’re looking to buy electronics, it’s normally best to shop at larger brand name stores, as prices tend to be similar for higher-end brand name products.

-You also need to be cautious with electronics repair shops as some shops may swap out the expensive components in your device for cheaper alternatives and sell the more expensive parts on the black market here If you’re in need of repairs only use large shops and check the Google reviews first.
+You also need to be cautious with electronics repair shops, as some shops may swap out the expensive components in your device for cheaper alternatives and sell the more expensive parts on the resale market.
+If you’re in need of repairs, only use large shops and check the Google reviews first.

 A lot of fake electronics in Thailand